costycnc/costycnc-esp8285-esp8266-gcode-interpreter/README.md

 # costycnc-wifi

+You can ulpoad binary file "costycnc.wifi.1.10.cpp.bin" with https://github.com/nodemcu/nodemcu-flasher

 see video on youtube https://www.youtube.com/watch?v=yehDBSj7vIg

 Now costycnc serial program grbl decoder for 2 unipolar steppers in in wifi.